STMicroelectronics/x-cube-gnss1/Projects/B-L475E-IOT01A1/Applications/A_GetPos/readme.md

  - enable the Assisted-GNSS feature (both Predictive and Real-Time).

  - allow the user to select among different options for getting in a human readable format information related to the acquired GNSS position, the satellites in view, the active satellites, and more.

+ - NOTE: The A_GetPos Application for B-L475E-IOT01A1 board includes a RTC initialization mechanism which relies on the usage of an external web server.
+The availability of this server is not guaranteed over time.
+   That example server name #defined in TIME_SOURCE_HTTP_POST shall therfore not be used in production.

 This A_GetPos sample application allows also the user to run commands enabling three advanced features: